queryluke/masseffect-5e/_posts/2017-10-22-weapons-redone.md

 ability as well.
 However, to replace the "proficiency" aspect of melee weapons (since there are so few), there is a STR requirement.
 Anyone can wield a melee weapon, but if you don't have the required STR mod (matching or above) your melee attacks with the weapon are made at a disadvantage.

+# New Spells
+A host of new spells and tech powers have been added.
+Primarily these were based on 5th edition, adding a bit more variety than simple damage dealing abilities, and adding more options for Vanguards and Sentinels.